-You may also enjoy a day trip into the desert with quad bikes (the local name for ATVs) or a boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals and Southern Right Whales.
+Explore the town on your own, enjoy a day trip into the desert with quad bikes (the local name for ATVs) or enjoy a boat trip departing from neighboring Walvis Bay to see marine species such as pelicans, flamingos, cape fur seals, and Southern Right Whales.
 Enjoy local oysters and drinks on the tour.

 Day 9 -

 Today we visit Spitzkoppe, an impressive granite mountain formation, to view the ancient rock paintings of the Khoisan (formerly referred to as the Bushmen).

 Then we will head to our welcoming wilderness lodge, nestled among amazing rock formations.